Lilleborg, Bornholm

 Lilleborg is a ruined castle in the Almindingen forest in the centre of the Danish island of Bornholm.
 It is situated close to the main road from Rønne to Svaneke.
 Of the Danish fortresses built in the 12th century, Lilleborg most closely resembles those of Saxon architectural style.

-In 2025, researches from the National Museum of Denmark and Bornholms Museum concluded that some sort of fortification was already located on the site in the 4th century.
-Remains of the earlier Iron Age fortification was discovered in 2010.
+In 2025, researchers from the National Museum of Denmark and Bornholms Museum concluded that some sort of fortification was already located on the site in the 4th century.
+Remains of the earlier Iron Age fortification were discovered in 2010.